NASW Chapters

 Debra Riggs

-Debra Riggs and her team have implemented NASW Chapter communications and outreach in Virginia and Metro DC on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2023) in collaboration with the UT Austin HBRT team.
+Debra Riggs and her team implemented NASW Chapter communications and outreach in Virginia and Metro DC on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2023) in collaboration with the UT Austin HBRT team.

 Most of our social workers support getting vaccinated for COVID-19.
 However, they have found Motivational Interviewing and SBIRT training to be invaluable for talking with clients who are navigating that decision in light of so much misinformation.